develobrix/flat-entries/README.md

 # flat-entries

-This npm package provides a simple, lightweight and robust way to convert an object into a **flat list of all its non-object entries**.
+This package provides a simple, lightweight and robust way to convert an object to a flat list of all its non-object entries - and of course back to an object.

 ```bash
 npm install flat-entries